b-lukaszuk/RJ_BS_eng/contents/index.md

 ```

 Hello there.
 This is an open source/access book entitled: "Romeo and Julia,
 where Romeo is Basic Statistics".
-So I guess it's gonna be about a programing
+So I guess it's gonna be about a programming
 language named [Julia](https://julialang.org/) and its usage for basic
 statistics.